Ivnsaw/Overwatch-battle.net-workaround/README.md

 		Icon of the Overwatch.exe file, not needed if you dont want this to be your Icon

 	LoginData.txt:
-		Is read by the .exe file so it knows what to enter into the login screen
+		Is read by the .exe file so it knows what and when to enter into the login screen

 Setup: